 If you typically have hundreds of thousands of customer inquiries that you find are generally simple to respond to, a chatbot can help.
 There’s no ceiling to how many customers a chatbot can handle, which allows your service team to focus on the more complex requests that may come their way.

 As far as bots have come, there’s still no replacing the natural flow of human conversation.
 Most chatbots are unable to adapt their language to match that of humans, which means slang, misspellings, and sarcasm are often not understood by a bot.
 This means chatbots typically can’t be used for channels that are public and highly personal like Facebook and Instagram.
 This creates a hiccup for the bot and impedes the quick service your customer was looking for.

 Chatbots need frequent optimization to make sure they are giving the right information to your customers and representing your brand appropriately.
 As your user demand and business priorities shift, you’ll need to update your bot accordingly, which requires analysis of previous bot conversations to identify common questions your bot receives.
-If you leave your bot to its own devices, your customers will notice and your customer service rating will suffer.
+If you leave your bot to its own devices, your customers will notice and your customer satisfaction rating will suffer.

 Additionally, chatbots are programmed to handle a specific amount of data, and as you update and edit the data, there can be disruptions to the chatbot model as a whole.
 This requires ongoing and careful maintenance to make sure you don’t create holes in the chatbot interface.

 While you may save on payroll, a complex chatbot will cost you a pretty penny.
 Installation is different for each type of business, and low-cost options may seem appealing, but low-cost often equates to limited features.
 As a result, you’ll find your costs quickly increasing as you evolve your chatbot to meet the standard of service your customers are seeking.